 I went where I wanted, when I wanted, and the 12 months was nothing short of incredible!

-Of course there were times when I wondered what the hell I was doing on my own whilst hitching in north Scotland’s isolation, or getting lost with a storm brewing on the sparse hills of the desolate Orkney Islands.
-And then there was hitching around South Africa for a few weeks – just two Australian females and a few dubious rides.
+Of course, there were times when I wondered, what the hell I was doing on my own.
+Typically, while hitching in north Scotland’s isolation, or getting lost with a storm brewing, on the sparse hills of the desolate Orkney Islands.
+And then, there was hitching around South Africa for a few weeks – just two Australian females and a few dubious rides.

 The things we do when we travel are things and situations that we would never dream of doing at home.
 Risks we would never take.